thinkshout/feeding-texas/_posts/2016-05-27-Serving-Our-Seniors.md

 ---
 layout: blog
-title: Serving Our Seniors - Three Hungry Texans’ Stories
+title: Serving Our Seniors - Three Stories
 summary: Twenty percent of Texas seniors are food insecure.
-We caught up with three of them.
+We spoke with three of them.
 images:
   hero:
 date: 2016-05-27